an3ssen/Convoclub-2022/Slides/structured.md

 </style>

 # Structured Writing

-_How I think it can help
+How it can help getting _useful answers_ from your AI
-when conversing with an AI_

 ---
 # Hello!